Continuing Education... David Skarbek on Prison Gangs and the Social Order of the Underworld

-As always, we’d like to continue learning from and conversing with one another.
-Have a look at the prompts below, and share your response in the Comments.
-Thanks for listening; we love to hear from you.
+As always, we’d like to continue learning.
+Have a look at the prompts below and thanks for listening.

 1. What constitutes “formal governance” in prisons, according to Skarbek, and why does he argue that such governance is largely insufficient in prisons today?
 How do Skarbek’s definitions of “formal” and “informal” governance compare to institutional structures in the outside world?
 What analogies can you draw between prison order and civil society?